nushell/nushell.github.io/book/custom_completions.md

 cat                 rat                 bat
 ```

 Because we made matching case-insensitive and used `positional: false`, Nushell will find the substring "a" in all of the completion suggestions.
 Additionally, because we set `sort: false`, the completions will be left in their original order.
+This is useful if your completions are already sorted in a particular order unrelated to their text (e.g. by date).

 ## Modules and Custom Completions